Blue whales are the largest creature ever to have lived on Earth. Here are some amazing facts and figures about these incredible whales.

 Female blue whales weigh more (190,000kg) than males (150,000kg).
 At around 2,700kg newborn blue whale weighs about the same as an adult hippopotamus.
 The heart of a blue whale can weigh 450kg.

 How long does a blue whale live?

-The oldest known blue whale was around 110 years old; however, 80 or 90 years old is thought to be more normal.
+The oldest known blue whale was around 110 years old; however, up to 90 years old is thought to be more normal.